Article #51: The Double Shift: How Women Balanced Survival Jobs and Family During the 2008 Financial Crisis

 This point is central to the logic of #51.
 Exhaustion did not arise because women “took on too much” by choice.
 It arose because the crisis narrowed alternatives, shifted risk into the home, and required the continuity of life to be sustained with less income, less predictability, and less rest.
 In such a scenario, wear is not a deviation.
 It is a predictable consequence.

 Academic literature helps support this transition.
-Mussida and Sciulli (2020) show that family responsibilities affect both women’s labor market insertion and their perceptions of health in contexts of crisis.
+Mussida and Patimo (2021) show that family responsibilities affect both women’s labor market insertion and their perceptions of health in contexts of crisis.
 Bhattacharya et al. (2021), in turn, associate precarious work with greater stress, insecurity, and poorer well-being, especially when occupational instability is not accompanied by robust protection networks.
 When these two dimensions meet — intensified care and fragile employment — the most likely result is not light adaptation, but cumulative overload.

 In real life, this appears in very concrete ways.
 A woman is not only tired.
 She is functioning on multiple fronts at the same time.
 She needs to maintain income, monitor expenses, meet her family’s emotional needs, reorganize household logistics, prevent scarcity from turning into panic, and, at the same time, continue operating socially as if she still had margin.
 This kind of overlap does not produce only fatigue.
 It produces the erosion of inner reserves.